eduardopatrick/anwesome-trello/README.md

 Them run 'ng serve  --open' to automatically open at your default Browser in that adress: 'http://localhost:4200/'.

-obs: after save something in the folder with the 'ng serve' command active your Browser will automatically reload the page so you don't need to keep pressing ctrl+shift+r all the time <3.
+While the server is running (with ng serve) all changes saved will automatically reload the page so you don't need to do it manually (f5, ctrl + shift + r, etc).